 For the 2016 Super GT season, Team Studie replaced Z4 with M6 GT3 car.
 Muller and Seiji Ara remained teammates.
 With just one podium, in the season-opening race at Okayama, they finished 15th in the points.
 While not racing in Japan, Jorg Muller was cruising around Nurburgring Nordschleife circuit, participating in six rounds of the 2016 VLN Endurance series with Schubert Motorsport's BMW M6 GT3, winning one race and scoring four podiums.

-In 2017, he stays with BMW Team Studie in Japan and continues to race with Schubert Motorport in Europe.
+In 2017, he stayed with BMW Team Studie in Japan and continued to race with Schubert Motorport in Europe.
+In 2018, he reduced his racing activities, leaving Japan and competing only with Walkenhorst Motorsport at Nurburgring Nordschleife's VLN endurance series.